vue-vine/vue-vine/packages/docs/src/specification/basics.md

 - Vine was designed to only support Vue 3 and Vite.
 - Vine only supports TypeScript, JavaScript users may not have full experience.
-- Vine is designed for ESM only; 'require' is not supported.
+- Vine is designed for ESM only; `require` is not supported.

 ## File extension